SnowdogApps/front-end-recruitment-test/PULL_REQUEST_TEMPLATE.md

-WE ARE NOT ACCEPTING PULL REQUESTS

-Please read task instructions one more time.
+We are not accepting pull requests, please read task instructions one more time.